exasol/ai-lab/doc/developer_guide/commands.md

 You can find AMIs in the [AMI Catalog](https://eu-west-1.console.aws.amazon.com/ec2/home?region=eu-west-1#AMICatalog).

+As the AI Lab currently only supports Python 3.10, you should select an AMI that has this version of Python installed, too.
+In particular Ubuntu 22.04 is recommended.

 For GPU acceleration as of August 2025 the AI Lab proposes
-* `--ec2-source-ami ami-0ce636d5de4a460fa`.
+* `--ec2-source-ami ami-006d6fd69373fa0fa`, which
-* This is using a 64-bit x86 CPU and labeled _Deep Learning Base OSS Nvidia Driver GPU AMI (Ubuntu 24.04)_.
+  * is using a 64-bit x86 CPU
+  * is labeled _Deep Learning Base OSS Nvidia Driver GPU AMI (Ubuntu 22.04) 20250801_.
+  * supports EC2 instances G4dn, G5, G6, Gr6, G6e, P4d, P4de, P5, P5e, P5en, P6-B200.
+  * Requires `time_to_wait_for_polling: 60.0` seconds in file [config.py](https://github.com/exasol/ai-lab/blob/main/exasol/ds/sandbox/lib/config.py#L8).
+  * Requires `Ebs: VolumeSize: 250` GB in file [ec2_cloudformation.jinja.yaml](https://github.com/exasol/ai-lab/blob/main/exasol/ds/sandbox/templates/ec2_cloudformation.jinja.yaml#L35).
-* The 64-bit ARM variant ami-07374ff070b65c2e1 is not supported by the DB
+* The 64-bit ARM variant is not supported by the DB